girst/viper-mirror-of-git.gir.st/README.md

 time. when they get near the end of their life, SGI-5 (blink) will make them blink. this is supported in gnome-term 3.28 (vte 0.52) which is supplied with fedora 28. [bug report](https://bugzilla.gnome.org/show_bug.cgi?id=579964)

+### strange behaviour of SIGALRM

+I'm using SIGALRM to advance the snake's position. during some refactoring I noticed that when the signal handler returns, a STX (ASCII 0x02) byte gets pushed onto stdin. (this is what is (accidentally) used to redraw the screen after a move)